 The Need for Development

 Air travel (and cargo) is one of the greatest polluters in the world today.
-The rises in air traffic and plane size have combined to push commercial air travel onto the list of environmental danger-industries.
+The rise in air traffic and plane size have combined to push commercial air travel onto the list of environmental danger-industries.

-The massive amounts of fuel used to lift these giants into the air and to push them along at high speeds, all while serving hot meals and cold drinks in a comfortable, often luxurious cabin environment, has grown to unsustainable levels.
+The massive amount of fuel used to lift these giants into the air and to push them along at high speeds, all while serving hot meals and cold drinks in a comfortable, often luxurious cabin environment, has grown to unsustainable levels.